-Contingent liabilities are not recognized in the Consolidated Financial Statements.
+Contingent liabilities are not recognized in the financial statements.
 They are disclosed unless the possibility of an outflow of resources embodying economic benefits is remote.
-A contingent asset is not recognized in the Consolidated Financial Statements but disclosed when an inflow of economic benefits is probable.
+A contingent asset is not recognized in the financial statements but disclosed when an inflow of economic benefits is probable.